Multivitamin Guide (2026): Do You Actually Need One?

 - Same issue with B12: "methylcobalamin" (active) vs "cyanocobalamin" (synthetic, requires conversion)

-Cheap multivitamins use folic acid and cyanocobalamin because they're cheaper.
+Cheap multivitamins use folic acid and cyanocobalamin because they are cheaper.
 Quality multivitamins use methylfolate and methylcobalamin.
-This alone is often the difference between a $0.10/day and $0.50+/day product.
+This alone accounts for most of the price spread between the cheapest and most expensive formulas we track.

 2. Iron: Only If You Need It